Bombing of Guernica

-Guernica
+Background

 Guernica (Gernika in Basque; officially Gernika-Lumo), in the Basque province of Biscay, and 30 kilometres east of Bilbao, has long been a centre of great significance to the Basque people.
 Its Gernikako Arbola ("the tree of Gernika" in Basque) is an oak tree that symbolises traditional freedoms for the Biscayan people and, by extension, for the Basque people as a whole.
-Guernica was considered a key part of the Basques' national identity; it was also considered the spiritual capital of the Basque people and long celebrated as "the home of Basque liberties".
+Guernica was considered a key part of the Basques' national identity; it was long celebrated as "the home of Basque liberties".
 Guernica was also the location of the Spanish weapons manufacturer Astra-Unceta y Cía, which had been a supplier of firearms to the Spanish military and police forces since 1912.
 At the time of the bombing, the population of Guernica was 7,000 people, and the battlefront was 30 kilometres away.

 Military situation

 Advances by Nationalist troops led by Generalísimo Francisco Franco had eaten into the territory controlled by the Republican Government.
-The Basque Government, an autonomous regional administrative body formed by Basque nationalists, sought to defend Biscay and parts of Guipuzcoa with its own light Basque Army.
+The Basque Government, an autonomous regional administrative body formed by Basque nationalists, sought to defend Biscay and parts of Gipuzkoa with its own light Basque Army.
 At the time of the raid, Guernica represented a focal strategic point for the Republican forces.
 It stood between the Nationalists and capture of Bilbao.
 Bilbao was seen as key to bringing the war to a conclusion in the north of Spain.
 Guernica also was the path of retreat for the Republicans from the northeast of Biscay.

 Prior to the Condor Legion raid, the town had not been directly involved in the fighting, although Republican forces were in the area; 23 battalions of Basque army troops were at the front east of Guernica.
 The town also housed two Basque army battalions, although it had no static air defenses, and it was thought that no air cover could be expected due to recent losses of the Republican Air Force.

 Market day

 Monday 26 April was market day; there were more than 10,000 people in the former Basque capital.
 Generally speaking, a market day would have attracted people from the surrounding areas to Guernica to conduct business.
 Market days consisted of local farmers bringing in their crops to sell to the village people.
 They would bring the crops of the week's labour to the main square, which is where the market was held.

 There is a historical debate over whether a market was being held that particular Monday as, prior to the bombing, the Basque government had ordered a general halt to markets to prevent congestion of roads, and restricted large meetings.
-It is accepted by most historians that Monday "...would have been a market day".
+It is accepted by most historians that Monday "...would have been a market day."